-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 A world-class full-back, Lilian Thuram was, of course, part of the France teams that won the 1998 World Cup and Euro 2000 titles.

-The 49-year-old, whose son Marcus plays upfront for Borussia Monchengladbach, has been politically active since bringing the curtain down on his career.
+The 51-year-old, whose son Marcus recently ended his spell with Borussia Monchengladbach, has been politically active since bringing the curtain down on his career.

 Sylvain Wiltord